 Connection Type Choose the connection type as Dynamic IP if your ISP automatically assigns the IP address.
-Host Name Optional.
-Enter a name for the router.
+Host Name (Optional) Enter a name for the router.
 It is null by default.
 Upstream Bandwidth Specify the upstream bandwidth of the WAN port.
-The value configured here is the upper limit of the "Maximum Upstream Bandwidth" on Transmission > Bandwidth Control > Bandwidth Control page, to make "Bandwidth Control" take effect, please ensure this parameter is set correctly.
+The value configured here is the upper limit of the "Maximum Upstream Bandwidth" on Transmission &gt; Bandwidth Control &gt; Bandwidth Control page, to make "Bandwidth Control" take effect, please ensure this parameter is set correctly.
 Downstream Bandwidth Specify the downstream bandwidth of the WAN port.
-The value configured here is the lower limit of the "Maximum Downstream Bandwidth" on Transmission > Bandwidth Control > Bandwidth Control page, to make "Bandwidth Control" take effect, please ensure this parameter is set correctly.
+The value configured here is the upper limit of the "Maximum Downstream Bandwidth" on Transmission &gt; Bandwidth Control &gt; Bandwidth Control page, to make "Bandwidth Control" take effect, please ensure this parameter is set correctly.
 MTU Specify the MTU (Maximum Transmission Unit) of the WAN port.
 MTU is the maximum data unit transmitted in the physical network.
 When Dynamic IP is selected, MTU can be set in the range of 576-1500 bytes.
 The default value is 1500.

-Primary/ Secondary DNS Optional.
-Enter the IP address of the DNS server provided by your ISP.
+Primary/ Secondary DNS (Optional) Enter the IP address of the DNS server provided by your ISP.
 VLAN Add the WAN port to a VLAN.
 Generally, you don't need to manually configure it unless required by your ISP.
 By default, the WAN port is automatically assigned to a VLAN, and the egress rule of the VLAN is UNTAG, so the packets are transmitted by the WAN port without VLAN tags.
 If you want the WAN port to transmit packets with VLAN tag, you need to create the corresponding VLAN first and configure its egress rule as TAG, then manually add the WAN port to that VLAN.
 To create VLANs, go to Network > VLAN > VLAN .
-Note : When using the IPTV function, either in Bridge mode or Custom mode, the router will automatically create corresponding VLANs after you finished the configuration, and add port 1 (WAN 1) to the VLANs.
-Users cannot then manually select the VLAN that WAN 1 belongs to.
 Get IP using Unicast DHCP The broadcasting requirement may not be supported by a few ISPs.
 Select this option if you can not get the IP address from your ISP even with a normal network connection.
 This option is not required generally.
 Connect/ Disconnect Click the button to active/terminate the connection.